nextest-rs/quick-junit/README.md

     from the output
 - ✅ Automatically keeping track of success, failure and error counts
 - ✅ Arbitrary properties and extra attributes

-This crate does not currently support deserializing JUnit XML.
-(PRs are welcome!)

 ## Examples